emqx/blog/en/201911/lightweight-edge-computing-emqx-kuiper-and-azure-iot-hub-integration-solution.md

 ## Introduction of the approach

 As shown in the figure below, the edge analysis / streaming data processing method is adopted.
-At the edge, we adopt the EMQ X approach, and finally output the calculation results to the IOT hub of Azure.
+At the edge, we adopt the EMQX approach, and finally output the calculation results to the IOT hub of Azure.

 ![emqx_azure.png](https://static.emqx.net/images/f0a51c534df9074aa3ed7d743737e746.png)

-- EMQ X Edge can access devices with various protocol types, such as MQTT, CoAP, LwM2M, etc..
+- EMQX Edge can access devices with various protocol types, such as MQTT, CoAP, LwM2M, etc..
 Therefore, users do not need to care about protocol adaptation; it is also lightweight and suitable for deployment on edge devices.
-- EMQ X Kuiper is a SQL-based lightweight edge streaming data analysis engine released by EMQ.
+- EMQX Kuiper is a SQL-based lightweight edge streaming data analysis engine released by EMQ.
 The installation package is only about 7MB, which is very suitable for running on the edge device side.
 - Azure IoT Hub provides a comprehensive approach of device access and data analysis, which is used for the result data access in the cloud and the result data analysis required by the application.

 ## Implementation steps

-### Install EMQ X Edge & Kuiper
+### Install EMQX Edge & Kuiper

-- At the time of this writing this article, the latest version of EMQ X Edge is 4.0, and users can install and launch EMQ X Edge via Docker.
+- At the time of this writing this article, the latest version of EMQX Edge is 4.0, and users can install and launch EMQX Edge via Docker.

   ```shell
   # docker pull emqx/emqx-edge